 - Finally, to make the headers more visible, you can make them bold and change their fill color.

-Read More: How to Make First Row as Header in Excel (4 Simple Methods)
+Read More: How to Change Column Headings in Excel

 How to Hide or Show Row and Column Headers in Excel Table

 In some cases, you might want to hide row and column headers in your Excel table to focus more on the dataset itself.
 You can do this very quickly by following the steps below.